devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
-This workflow automates customer interactions on WhatsApp concerning a product sale, leveraging AI to answer questions, recommend products, and handle sales inquiries.
+This workflow automates customer interactions on WhatsApp using AI to answer questions, recommend products, and handle sales inquiries, escalating to a human agent when necessary.

 ## Input Details
-This workflow is triggered by an incoming WhatsApp message received via a webhook.
+The workflow is triggered by an incoming message to a WhatsApp business account, containing customer inquiries.

 ## Process Summary
-The workflow begins by receiving a WhatsApp message.
-It then processes the message using a large language model (LLM) to understand the user's intent and gather relevant information.
-Based on the LLM's analysis, it utilizes a product database to fetch product details or answer questions.
-Finally, it constructs a personalized response and sends it back to the customer via WhatsApp.
+The workflow receives a customer's message from WhatsApp.
+It then uses an AI model (OpenAI's GPT-4) to process the message and generate a suitable response, incorporating product recommendations if applicable.
+If the AI determines the conversation needs human intervention, it switches to a human agent.
+Otherwise, the AI continues to engage with the customer, providing pricing or company information as needed.

 ## Output Details
-The workflow outputs a WhatsApp message containing an AI-generated response, product recommendations, or answers to customer queries.
+The workflow sends automated AI-generated responses or escalations to a human agent back to the customer via WhatsApp.